codewithheeren/Java/Day 6 [Exception Handling]/Reference Notes - Java Day 6.md

 - Even if the program is terminated abruptly with `System.exit()`, the `finally` block will not execute.

 ## 6. Method Overriding in case of Exceptions

-- In method overriding, the subclass can override the exception handling mechanism of the parent class.
-However, the overriding method cannot throw more exceptions than the method it overrides.

 <table>
     <tr>
         <td><a href="https://youtu.be/link-to-instanceof-video">